111. First Special Speaking and Reading Course. Graduate students should elect the course as Dutch 511. (4). (LR).

 111. First Special Reading Course.
 Undergraduates must obtain permission of the department.
 (4).
 (Excl).

 The objective of this course is to teach students to read simple German expository prose.
 Course content focuses on an introduction to the essentials of German grammar and syntax both in class lectures and in texts.
-Students are required to read but not to write and speak German.
-The course uses traditional methods of instruction which present rules of grammar and syntax as well as a basic vocabulary.
+Students are required to read but not write and speak German.
+The course uses traditional methods of instruction which presents rules of grammar and syntax as well as basic vocabulary.
 Since much memorization is necessary, it is essential that students have time to do required course work which averages about twelve hours each week exclusive of class time.
 Course requirements include daily preparation and recitation, three one-hour examinations devoted to specific problems of grammar and vocabulary, and a final examination requiring the translation of sight passages without the aid of a dictionary.
 The class is taught in English, and the course text is Morgan and Strothman, Grammar for Reading German.
-There are no course prerequisites, but German 111 is open only to graduate students who wish to fulfill a German foreign language requirement and to advanced undergraduates in special programs who already have met the LS&A foreign language requirement.
-Undergraduates must receive departmental permission prior to electing the course.
-Cost:1 WL:2
+There are no course prerequisites, but German 111 is open only to graduate students who wish to fulfill a German foreign language requirement and to advanced undergraduates in special programs who already met the LS&A foreign language requirement.
+Undergraduates must receive departmental permissions prior to electing the course.
+Cost:1 WL:1 (Paslick)

 112. Second Special Reading Course.
 German 111 or the equivalent (placement test).
 (4).
 (Excl).